systemd/systemd/docs/CODING_STYLE.md

 # Coding Style

+## Formatting

 - 8ch indent, no tabs, except for files in `man/` which are 2ch indent, and still no tabs, and shell scripts, which are 4ch indent, and no tabs either.

-- We prefer `/* comments */` over `// comments` in code you commit, please.
+- We prefer `/* comments */` over `// comments` in code you commit,
+  please.
 This way `// comments` are left for developers to use for local, temporary commenting of code for debug purposes (i.e. uncommittable stuff), making such comments easily discernible from explanatory, documenting code comments (i.e. committable stuff).

 - Don't break code lines too eagerly.
 We do **not** force line breaks at 80ch, all of today's screens should be much larger than that.
 But then again, don't